Short on time? Our pick for the best 12-person tent is the NTK Super Arizona GT Tent and the TETON Sports Sierra Canvas Tent.

 Best Camping Canopies to Stay Dry and Shaded

-Pin this image for future reference
+Pin one of these images for future reference